 Certificate in Global Social Development Practice (GSDP)

-The Objective of The Certificate in Global Social Development Practice (GSDP) is to identify and recruit well qualified candidates who are committed to assume leadership in the development and provision of policies, programs, and practices that address problems in the international social development arena.
+The Objective of The Certificate in Global Social Development Practice (GSDP) is to identify, recruit, and train well qualified candidates who are committed to assume leadership in the development and provision of policies, programs, and practices that address problems in the international social development arena.
 These include careers in international, national, state, and local social welfare and human service agencies and social development organizations; government; international policy, research, and advocacy organizations; and firms and non-profit organizations that engage in global social development initiatives.
 Applications for the GSDP Certificate Program will be considered on an ongoing basis with priority consideration given to earlier applicants.

 Global Social Development Practice Program of Study